President and CEO

-Tuleah Palmer will become president and CEO of Blandin Foundation in Grand Rapids, Minn., in July 2020, amidst the early stages of the COVID-19 pandemic, at a tender time in history, and at the beginning of the renewal era of natural and man-made disasters.
+Tuleah began her role as president and CEO of Blandin Foundation in Grand Rapids, Minn., in July 2020, amidst the early stages of the COVID-19 pandemic, at a tender time in history, and at the beginning of the renewal era of natural and man-made disasters.
 She oversees the foundation’s grantmaking, community leadership training and public policy initiatives, as well as stewardship of foundation resources.

-For her work in racial equity and Native community development, Tuleah was recognized in 2019 by St. Paul & Minnesota Foundation as its Facing Race Statewide Award honoree.
+For her work in racial equity and community development, Tuleah was recognized in 2019 by St. Paul & Minnesota Foundation as its Facing Race Statewide Award honoree.
 She and the Northwest Indian Community Development Center also received the Bush Prize in recognition of proven community impact, with a $500,000 award used to address homelessness in Bemidji, including developing housing for women returning from incarceration.
 She was named to the Young Women’s Initiative Executive Council in 2021.

 A first-generation college graduate, she holds the Bachelor of Arts degree in Applied Psychology from Bemidji State University.